 Everywhere you read ‘they’ say to get 3 estimates.
 This really isn’t necessary but is more intended to offer homeowners further confidence in value provided for their dollar.
 Put another way; to ensure they are not getting grossly overcharged for a low quality product.

 If you are comparing bids from several contractor’s they should all be bidding on the same plan, products, materials, included allowances and specs.
 If you get a piece of paper with a price scribbled on it, what’s really included in that number is anybody’s guess.
 The more detailed the estimate the better it is for both parties.

 Cost vs. Value

-There are thousands of remodel contractor’s in Minnesota, and unfortunately we don’t all have the same quality versus value standards.
+There are thousands of remodeling contractor’s in Minnesota, and unfortunately, we don’t all have the same quality versus value standards.

 Because a product is more expensive doesn’t mean it isn’t the best value (value: to consider with respect to worth, excellence, usefulness, or importance).
 If it’s a product that I wouldn’t put in my own home, I won’t put it in yours either.
 That is just one product I will not buy large amounts of from one of the box stores, where quality suffers so they can move quantities, to save a dollar.
 My lumber comes from a lumber yard and my millwork comes from a specialized millwork supplier.
 They look out for my interests and I can count on the quality and reliable service.

 I will follow up in the future with more advise around planning a home addition or home remodel.